-With the development of the Phase I Program at Yale Cancer Center there are more than 40 Phase I trials open and that number is growing.
+With the development of the Phase I Program at Yale Cancer Center there are nearly 40 Phase I trials open and that number is growing.
 Phase I trials allow clinicians to look for new causes for drug effectiveness or drug resistance.
 These early trials bring in additional resources for the work that needs to be done by our researchers.

 Among the most exciting trials underway are five using “checkpoint inhibitor” immunotherapies that activate the immune system and shrink tumors.
 The targets are melanoma, kidney cancer, lung cancer, and others.
 These trials have built Yale Cancer Center’s reputation as an innovator in immune-based therapies.